-implications - State planning policy promotes consolidation within activity centres.
+implications - State planning policy promotes consolidation within activity centres which are well serviced by public transport and are in close proximity to open space, retail and economic opportunities.
 Sites fronting Road Zone 1 land typically have a greater capacity to accommodate a more robust built form.
-DDO2 seeks to maintain the prevailing streetscape rhythm, building scale and height of the neighbourhood, requiring a permit to be sought for development of more than 2 storeys. - Laneways provide rear vehicle and service access, as well as acting as a buffer to residential interfaces. - Prominent corners are an opportunity to distinguish the centre's identity and are key local orientation marks. - Sites within the centre present a consistent subdivision grain.
-Changes in grain through consolidation can negatively affect the fine grain character of this centre. - There is capacity for change in rear setbacks abutting laneways.
-Although the laneway does provide some buffer, appropriate management of the residential interface is necessary having regard to overlooking, overshadowing and visual bulk effects.
+DDO2 seeks to maintain the prevailing streetscape rhythm, building scale and height of the neighbourhood, requiring a permit to be sought for development of more than 2 storeys. - Laneways provide rear vehicle and service access, as well as acting as a buffer to residential interfaces. - Corner sites can incorporate massing and detailed to announce the corners, as key orientation marks. - To the east of Jack Rd the centre presents a consistent subdivision grain.
+Changes in grain through consolidation can negatively affect the fine grain character of the centre. - Several sites within the centre have been recently developed so are unlikely to be redevelopment in the near future.
+There is capacity for change in rear setbacks of the abutting laneway.
+Appropriate management of the residential interface is necessary having regard to overlooking, overshadowing and visual bulk effects. - West of Jack Road the B1Z land is developed by a 2 storey apartment building with no active retail uses.